pulp/pulpproject.org/_posts/2020-09-28-pulp-3-cli-poc-call-for-feedback.md

 Ensure that you are running Pulp 3.6 or higher.

-To install the CLI, complete the following steps.
+To install the Pulp 3 CLI, complete the following steps.

 Clone the pulp-cli git repository: